On This Page[Hide][Show]

 Disability Insurance Benefits from an Insurance Company

-Before applying for Social Security Disability benefits, ensure you meet the non-medical requirements.
+Before starting the application process for a Social Security Disability Insurance claim with the Social Security Administration (SSA), ensure you meet the non-medical requirements.
 For example, you need a work history showing that you paid Social Security taxes.
 Without this, you are not eligible to collect SSDI benefits.
 You also need a long enough work history to earn a sufficient number of credits, and your work must be recent enough for these credits to remain valid.

 The Blue Book